Chapter 2: Exploratory Data Analysis (EDA)

 coord_flip()

 On reflection, the one dimensional dotplot gives rise to a second dimension wherever observations are identical or nearly the same.
 In a dotplot such points are usually stacked.
 As our eyes tend to pick up trends very easily, they tend to be distracted by the vertical changes.
 The main problem here is that some of the values which coincide by chance may be taken to represent real increases in density.
-To overcome this we try ‘jiggling’ or jittering the data, which is equivalent to plotting a random number on the vertical axis against the data values on the horizontal axis.
-It is suggested that the vertical jiggle be restricted to a small range so that the overall effect is that of a one-dimensional spread with greater, or lesser, density of points along the graph.
-Figure 8 shows a jiggled dotplot.
+To overcome this we try ‘jittering’ the data, which is equivalent to plotting a random number on the vertical axis against the data values on the horizontal axis.
+It is suggested that the vertical jitter be restricted to a small range so that the overall effect is that of a one-dimensional spread with greater, or lesser, density of points along the graph.
+Figure 4 shows a jittered dotplot.
 You can decide for yourself which strategy is better.

-Clearly, the use of jiggling is much more relevant for larger sets of data.
-Notice that with jiggling we are interested in the relative density of the graph in different places rather than in trends.
+Clearly, the use of jittering is much more relevant for larger sets of data.
+Notice that with jittering we are interested in the relative density of the graph in different places rather than in trends.

-In practice, one tends to avoid jiggling except in (two-variable) scatter plots where there are many repeated \((x, y)\) points.
-Graphs with a jiggle are mainly needed when the data are discrete or grouped in some way, or there are a large number of points to be plotted.
+In practice, one tends to avoid jittering except in (two-variable) scatter plots where there are many repeated \((x, y)\) points.
+Graphs with jitter are mainly needed when the data are heavily rounded, discrete, or grouped in some way, or there are a large number of points to be plotted.

 Histograms